Table of Contents

 - 10 How to Brew Rosemary Tea

-Rosemary is an important aromatic, warming, medicinal herb having carminative, antidepressant, antispasmodic, rubefacient, antimicrobial, emmenagogue, anti-inflammatory, carcinogen blocker, liver detoxifier, anti-rheumatic and abortifacient properties.
-It is used for medicinal, culinary, and cosmetic virtues in Egypt, Mesopotamia, China and Europe since ancient times.
+Rosemary is an important aromatic, warming, medicinal herb having carminative, antidepressant, antispasmodic, rubefacient, antimicrobial, emmenagogue, anti-inflammatory, carcinogen blocker, the liver detoxifier, anti-rheumatic, and abortifacient properties.
+It is used for medicinal, culinary, and cosmetic virtues in Egypt, Mesopotamia, China, and Europe since ancient times.

-The terminal shoots and leaves of plant are used as spice.
+The terminal shoots, and leaves of the plant are used as spice.
 The whole plant is valued as functional food.
-It is a bitter and pungent in taste and hot in potency.
-It reduces phlegm and wind in body but increases bile.
-Medicinally, Rosemary plant is used in the form of decoction, infusion (tea), extract for digestive disorders, vaginitis, leucorrhoea, respiratory diseases, varicose vein, heart pain, inflammation and dizziness.
+It is a bitter, and pungent in taste, and hot in potency.
+It reduces phlegm, and wind in the body but increases bile.
+Medicinally, Rosemary plant is used in the form of decoction, infusion (tea), extract for the digestive disorders, vaginitis, leucorrhoea, respiratory diseases, varicose vein, heart pain, inflammation, and dizziness.

 Rosemary is also believed to have magical powers.
-People place rosemary sprigs under the pillow to ward off evil spirits and nightmares.
-In ancient times, it was believed that burning rosemary leaves and twigs would scare away evil spirits and disinfect the surroundings.
-The aroma of plant is believed to have anti-ageing effect.
-Rosemary is also used as emblem of love, remembrance and friendship.
+People place rosemary sprigs under the pillow to ward off evil spirits, and nightmares.
+In ancient times, it was believed that burning rosemary leaves, and twigs would scare away evil spirits, and disinfect the surroundings.
+The aroma of the plant are believed to have anti-aging effect.
+Rosemary is also used as emblem of love, remembrance, and friendship.

-Leaves of plant are small (2–4 cm) pointed, sticky, hairy, linear, non-petiolate, coriaceous, with revolute margins and resinous.
-Upper surface of leaf is dark green and whitish underside.
-The stem is densely ramified, square and woody.
+Leaves of the plant are small (2–4 cm) pointed, sticky, hairy, linear, non-petiolate, coriaceous, with revolute margins, and resinous.
+Upper surface of leaf is dark green, and whitish underside.
+The stem is densely ramified, square, and woody.
 Branches are rigid with fissured bark.
 Younger shoots are grey-white.

-Flowers are small and usually hermaphrodite.
-They are pale blue, pale violet or white and grow in leaf axis.
+Flowers are small, and usually hermaphrodite.
+They are pale blue, pale violet or white, and grow in leaf axis.
 They appear in cymose inflorescence.
-Seeds of plant are very small and black in colour.
+Seeds of the plant are very small, and black in color.

 Rosemary is not an Indian plant.
 It was introduced in India during the 19th century by The British.
-As the plant requires Mediterranean type of climate with mild summer (temp below 30°C) and frost free winter, it is cultivated mainly in Nilgiris in south India.
+As the plant requires Mediterranean type of climate with mild summer (temp below 30°C), and frost free winter, it is cultivated mainly in Nilgiris in south India.
 The plant prefers well drained sandy loam soil.
 The planting is done during cooler months.
-The plant can also be cultivated in Himachal Pradesh, Sikkim, Uttar Pradesh, West Bengal and Arunachala Pradesh.
-Though the plant propagates through both seeds and cutting but it is preferable to grow new plants from the cutting after treating with rooting hormones as the germination rate of seeds is poor and late.
+The plant can also be cultivated in Himachal Pradesh, Sikkim, Uttar Pradesh, West Bengal, and Arunachala Pradesh.
+Though the plant propagates through both seeds, and cutting but it is preferable to grow new plants from the cutting after treating with rooting hormones as the germination rate of seeds are poor, and late.
 Also the growth rate of such seedlings is not good.

 The botanical name of Rosemary is Rosmarinus officinalis.
 It belongs to plant family Lamiaceae.